-The Mediterranean diet is a general term that based on the traditional healthy eating habits in the countries that bordering the Mediterranean Sea including France, Italy, Greece, and Spain.
-Also, is more than eating fresh and wholesome food, where there are other vital elements of this diet such as daily physical activity and sharing meals with other.
+The Mediterranean diet is a general term that is based on the traditional healthy eating habits in the countries bordering the Mediterranean Sea including France, Italy, Greece, and Spain.
+It is more than eating fresh and wholesome food, where there are other vital elements of this diet such as daily physical activity and sharing meals with others.

-This diet varies by country and region, but in general the diet is based on eating vegetables, fruits, nuts, beans, legumes, cereals, fish, unsaturated fat like avocado and grains.
-The Mediterranean diet is low in meat and dairy food.
+This diet varies by country and region, but in general, it is based on eating vegetables, fruits, nuts, beans, legumes, cereals, fish, and unsaturated fat like avocado and grains.
+Also, it is low in meat and dairy food.

-Despite what people think, the Mediterranean diet is inexpensive, satisfying, and very healthy way to eat. switching to new kind of food takes effort, but trust me it is worth it because you will be on the path on healthier, happier, and longer life.
+Despite what people think, the Mediterranean diet is an inexpensive, satisfying, and very healthy way to eat. switching to a new kind of food takes effort, but trust me it is worth it because you will be on the path to a healthier, happier, and longer life.

 How to Switch to Mediterranean Diet?

 Always remember that change starts with small and steady steps, so if you want to adopt the Mediterranean eating style you can start by:

 1- having more fruits and vegetables, you can start by having salad as a side dish and snacking on fruits

 3- including grains in your diet instead of refined rice, bread, and pasta

 4- Switching to skimmed dairy instead of whole milk

 5- Do not forget breakfast every day, where you can have fruits, grains, or fiber-rich food